syncfusion-content/wpf-docs/wpf/Ribbon/DealingWithRibbon.md

 {% endtabs %}

-3. Now bind the properties in View model in XAML.
+3. Now bind the properties of View model in XAML.

 {% tabs %}